AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-electronic-seal-api/quickstarts/java/index.md

 ```

-6) Next, we define CSC Certificate Credential instance to be used in sealing:
+6) Next, we create a CSC Certificate Credentials instance:

 ```java
 //Set the name of TSP Provider being used.